Économusée – Artisans at Work

 Between April 2015 and March 2018 Phase III, namely Craft Reach, built on the success and on the experience gained from Économusée Craft International (Phase II) to develop new Economusée artisans in the Causeway Coast and Glens area.
 There are currently 110 artisans across these 8 countries.

 The main objective is to develop services to support and foster local small businesses in order for them to not only survive, but to prosper.

 Within Phase III Ursa Minor Bakehouse Ballycastle, Broughgammon Farm, Ballycastle and Hillstown Brewery, Ahoghill were selected in August 2015 to join the Network and were officially launched as an Économusée in 2017.

-With financial assistance from both Causeway Coast & Glens and Mid & East Antrim Borough Councils and Tourism NI, CCGHT were able to work with North Coast Smokehouse in Ballycastle , Hot Milk Forge in Martinstown, Audrey Kyle Art in Islandmagee and The Creamery Can in Glarryford in 2019 and Gobbins Crafts in Islandmagee in 2021 and The Chocolate Manor in Castlerock in 2022 to develop them as the seventh, eighth, ninth and tenth Économusée in N.Ireland.
+With financial assistance from both Causeway Coast & Glens and Mid & East Antrim Borough Councils and Tourism NI, CCGHT were able to work with North Coast Smokehouse in Ballycastle , Hot Milk Forge in Martinstown, Audrey Kyle Art in Islandmagee, the Creamery Can in Glarryford in 2019 and Gobbins Crafts in Islandmagee in 2021 and The Chocolate Manor in Castlerock in 2022 to develop them as the seventh, eighth, ninth, tenth and eleventh Économusée in N.Ireland.
 Fidela Coffee Roastery in Coleraine joined the network in April 2023 bringing the total number of Économusée developed in Northern Ireland to thirteen**.